owncloud/QA/Server/Test_Plan_Full_search.md

 ## Testing functionality

+## TODO
+- [ ] user rejects share.
+Content/filename should no longer be indexed.
+(Probably still there??)
+- [ ] user gets removed from share by share owner.
+Content/filename should no longer be indexed.
+- [ ] user accepts after reject.
+Content/filename is again indexed.
+- [ ] user gets re-added by share owner (after being removed).
+Content/filename is again indexed.
+- [ ] occ search:scan:rebuild removes all indexed flags from owncloud db.
+Cron pushes do the re-index, and entries in the db piecewise, each run.

 Test Case | Expected Result | Result | Related Comment
 ------------- | -------------- | ----- | ------
 **CLI commands** |  |   |